 Influence scores are based on retweets, so if you’re looking at your followers, you will be able to see who is the most likely to retweet you.

 Scores include three main components:

-- The retweet rate of the users last [email protected] tweets
+- The retweet rate of the users last non-@mention tweets

 - Favors recent activity